By Alex Wilson, Wind River and Steven H. VanderLeest, Rapita

 • General Purpose profile has most APIs and supports applications that do not necessarily need RT or deterministic response.

 To maintain commonality across different FACE component suppliers, solutions are tested against these API sets and given a certificate of conformance.
-For example, Wind River has FACE 2.1 conformance for VxWorks 653 Safety Base Profile, FACE 3.0 conformance for Helix Virtualization Platform (Security & Safety Base Profile).
+For example, Wind River has FACE 2.1 conformance for VxWorks 653 Safety Base Profile, FACE 3.0 conformance for Helix Virtualization Platform (Security & Safety Base Profile) and FACE 3.0 for Wind River Linux (General Purpose Profile).

-In fact, Wind River VxWorks 653 was the first product to go through FACE certification.
+In fact, Wind River VxWorks 653 was the first product to go through FACE certification, and Wind River Linux is the only Linux to achieve FACE Conformance.

 The FACE standard builds on existing standards rather than creating new ones, so for the OSS it builds on the POSIX and ARINC 653 standards.